8 Extending the Linear Model

 children_in_home 0.152 0.03 5.68 0.00 0.10 0.20

-So-called marginal effects and related approaches such as SHAP values (see Section 2.3.5) attempt to boil down the effect of a feature to a single number, but this is difficult even in the simpler GLM settings, and downright misleading in more complex settings like our interaction model.
-Here we see the average coefficient for children in the home is 0.15, but we saw in Table 5.1 that this is slightly larger than what we would estimate in the non-interaction model, and we saw in Figure 5.1 it’s actually near zero (flat) for some genres.
+But this is difficult even in the simpler GLM settings, and can be downright misleading in interaction models.
+We saw from Table 8.1 that this average is slightly larger than what we would estimate in the baseline model, and we saw in Figure 8.1 it’s actually near zero (flat) for some genres in the interaction model.
 So what is the average effect really telling us?
 Consider a more serious case of drug effects across demographic groups, where the effect of the drug is much stronger for some groups than others.
-Would you want your doctor to prescribe you a drug based on the average effect across all groups or the specific group to which you belong?
+Would you want your doctor to prescribe you a drug based on the average effect across all groups, or the specific group to which you belong?

-A common method for summarizing categorical effects in linear models is through analysis of variance or ANOVA.
+A common method for summarizing categorical effects in linear models is through analysis of variance or ANOVA, something we briefly mentioned in our chapter introducing the linear model Section 3.5.2.1.
 ANOVA breaks down the variance in a target attributable to different features or their related effects such as interactions.
-It’s a bit beyond the scope here to get into all the details, but both base R and statsmodels have functions for this as demonstrated here.
+It’s a bit beyond the scope here to get into all the details, but we demonstrate it here, as it’s also used to summarize interactions.
+It also summarizes the random effects and spline terms we’ll see in the coming sections on mixed and generalized additive models.

 feature df sum_sq mean_sq f p